 C. Reporting Grades

-Grades are reported on-line through the MyBama web portal.
-Complete information on grade reporting can be found at the website of the University Registrar.
+Grades are reported online through the myBama web portal.
+Complete information on grade reporting is available from the University Registrar.

 D. Posting Grades